Linda Fiorentino: Men in Black, Dogma and career decline

+Fiorentino's character was written out of Men in Black II (2002) to accommodate the return of Tommy Lee Jones as the co-lead of the film and partner to Will Smith's character.
+According to producer Laurie MacDonald, "It turned out not to be a big enough role.
+We would have loved to have her, but when we began to develop the story, we couldn't find a [major] place for her.
+We always knew that the movie would be about bringing Tommy Lee Jones back."
+Kristin Lopez, writing an expose for RogerEbert.com titled "Hollywood's Difficult Women," brought up rumors that Jones' return was, in fact, contingent upon Fiorentino's absence and that the studio responded to this stipulation accordingly.

-In 2007, Fiorentino optioned the rights to a screenplay about Russian poet Anna Akhmatova, with plans to produce and to possibly star in and direct, but the project was dropped.
+In 2007, Fiorentino optioned the rights to a screenplay about Russian poet Anna Akhmatova with plans to produce and to possibly star in and direct, but the project was dropped.
 During this period, she was reported to be developing two documentaries, neither of which moved forward.

-Her final screen role to date was a supporting character in Once More with Feeling, released direct to video in 2009.
+Fiorentino's most recent screen role was a supporting character in Once More with Feeling, released direct-to-video in 2009.

 Personal life

-Fiorentino married film director and writer John Byrum who she had previously worked with on the unfinished movie The War at Home, on June 23, 1992.
+Fiorentino married film director and writer John Byrum, whom she had previously worked with on the unfinished movie The War at Home, on June 23, 1992.
 The couple divorced in 1993, after a year of marriage.
+In an interview with film critic Roger Ebert shortly after The Last Seduction came out, Fiorentino admitted that the men she met in real life expected her to be like her devious characters, and said that when it came to the parts that she was offered, "Maybe others see in me what I don't necessarily see in myself.
+And a lot of it in Hollywood has to do with what you look like.
+I'm dark and my eyes are dark and my voice is deep, and how the hell could I play a Meg Ryan role, the way I look?"

-She later had a relationship with Los Angeles private investigator Anthony Pellicano and dated former Federal Bureau of Investigation agent Mark T. Rossini.
-In 2009, Rossini pleaded guilty to illegally accessing FBI computers during the prosecution of Pellicano.
-Law enforcement officials said Fiorentino wanted to assist Pellicano's defense.
-According to prosecutors, Fiorentino was then dating Rossini, told Rossini she was researching a screenplay based on Pellicano's case.
+Fiorentino later had a relationship with Los Angeles private investigator Anthony Pellicano, in the period leading to his 2008 trial and conviction, in Los Angeles, on multiple felony charges.
+While Pellicano was being investigated, Fiorentino also dated former Federal Bureau of Investigation agent Mark Rossini, which law enforcement officials said was her attempt to assist Pellicano's defense.
+According to prosecutors, Fiorentino told Rossini that she was researching a screenplay based on Pellicano's case.
 Rossini conducted searches of government computers for information related to the case and passed the results to Fiorentino, who then handed the files over to Pellicano's lawyers in a failed effort to help Pellicano avoid a 15-year prison sentence.
+Rossini pleaded guilty to illegally accessing FBI computers and resigned from the FBI.